ProTecGames/Karbon/contribution-guide.md

 ## How to Contribute:

-1. Find or Open an Issue
+1. Find or Open an Issue:
-    Browse existing issues on the issues' tab.
-Use filters like good first issue for beginner-friendly tasks.
-If you spot a bug or want to suggest a feature not yet listed, open a new issue.
-Please provide: A descriptive title, Steps to reproduce or the feature you propose, Any relevant error logs or screenshots.
+   - Browse existing issues on the issues' tab.
+   - Use filters like good first issue for beginner-friendly tasks.
+   - If you spot a bug or want to suggest a feature not yet listed, open a new issue.

-2. Assigning Issues
+   - Please provide: A descriptive title; steps to reproduce or the feature you propose; any relevant error logs or screenshots.

-    To claim an unassigned issue, comment by tagging the repo-owner.
+2. Assigning Issues: To claim an unassigned issue, comment by tagging the repo-owner.
 Only the project owner/maintainers can assign issues.

 3. Create a Feature Branch
     ```bash
     git checkout -b feature/your-feature-name
     ```

     📌 Use informative branch names related to your work.

-4. Make & Test Your Changes
-    Update or add code, always following Karbon's coding style and existing structure (see files such as contributor_page.py, ui_items/, and core/).
+7. Make & Test Your Changes: Update or add code, always following Karbon's coding style and existing structure (see files such as contributor_page.py, ui_items/, and core/).
 If you add dependencies, update requirements.txt.
 For UI work, run the app to verify everything appears and functions correctly.
 Add or update docstrings and comments as needed.

-5. Commit & Push
-    Write clear commit messages, referencing the related issue number in your message (e.g., Fix: #42 – Bug with export button).
+8. Commit & Push: Write clear commit messages, referencing the related issue number in your message (e.g., Fix: #42 – Bug with export button).
    Push your branch to your fork:
         ```bash
         git push origin feature/your-feature-name
         ```

-6. Open a Pull Request
+9. Open a Pull Request
     Go to your forked repo on GitHub and click Compare & pull request.

     In your PR description: